-'Doing what's right' and 'owning it' are two of our core values that represent who we are at Convatec.
+'Do what's right' and 'Own it' are two of our core values that represent who we are at Convatec.
 We recognise that we need to make sure that our business decisions at all levels embody these values and that we embed ethical behaviour in everything we do.
-By doing so, we earn trust, build stakeholder confidence and ensure that we act with integrity and do what we say we will do.
+By doing so, we earn trust, build stakeholder confidence and ensure that, at all times, we act with integrity and do what we say we will do.
 This is essential if we are to achieve our vision and create value for our stakeholders.